At Rush Children’s Hospital, we believe in caring for the whole child — and their families — while treating leukemia and lymphoma.

 - Expert care for adolescents and young adults: Pediatric hematologists/oncologists at Rush collaborate with medical oncologists to provide treatment with therapy protocols specifically designed for adolescents and young adults that have been shown to have superior cure rates for leukemia.

-- Kid-friendly care: We know that kids don’t stop being kids when they develop bone cancer.
+- Kid-friendly care: We know that kids don’t stop being kids when they develop leukemia.
 Child life specialists at Rush will make sure that your child gets time to play, hang out, study and socialize — whether in their cheerfully-designed patient room or in our activity center and lounges filled with toys, books and games.

 - Access to clinical trials: As a member of the Children’s Oncology Group (COG), Rush offers our patients opportunities to enroll in national clinical trials of new treatments for leukemia in children, adolescents and young adults.